clintjk/clintjk.github.io/content/posts/learning-how-to-use-hugo.md

 draft: false
 showAuthor : true
 ---

-{{< lead >}}
-I have been trying (and failing) to learn how to create and use a static website to encourage myself to learn new things and write about the various projects I busy myself with.
+I have been trying to learn how to create and use a static website to encourage myself to learn and write about projects I work on.
 My quest started with a site made using the [Jekyll](https://jekyllrb.com/) static site generator and its built-in integration with github pages.
 This worked for a while but since I didn't really research how best to use it and add content, it ended up sitting on GitHub gathering dust.

-Now, a year or so later, I've started afresh with [Hugo](https://gohugo.io/) (think Jekyll but really, really fast) and i've established a simple yet effective workflow
+Now, a year or so later, I've started afresh with [Hugo](https://gohugo.io/) (basically Jekyll but apparently faster) and i've established a simple yet effective workflow
-{{< /lead >}}

 ## Editing